MicrosoftDocs/ATADocs/ATPDocs/migrate-from-ata-overview.md

 ---
 # required metadata

-title: Advanced Threat Analytics to Azure Advanced Threat Protection move
+title: Advanced Threat Analytics to Microsoft Defender for Identity move
-description: Learn how to move an existing Advanced Threat Analytics installation to Azure ATP.
+description: Learn how to move an existing Advanced Threat Analytics installation to Microsoft Defender for Identity.
 keywords:
 author: shsagir
 ms.author: shsagir
 manager: shsagir
-ms.date: 09/21/2020
+ms.date: 10/26/2020
 ms.topic: how-to
 ms.collection: M365-security-compliance
 ms.service: azure-advanced-threat-protection
-ms.assetid: e734e382-c4b1-43ca-9a8d-96c91daf2578

 # optional metadata

-#ROBOTS:
-#audience:
-#ms.devlang:
 ms.reviewer: itargoet
 ms.suite: ems
-#ms.tgt_pltfrm:
-#ms.custom:

 ---

-# Advanced Threat Analytics (ATA) to Azure Advanced Threat Protection (Azure ATP)
+# Advanced Threat Analytics (ATA) to [!INCLUDE [Product long](includes/product-long.md)]

 [!INCLUDE [Rebranding notice](includes/rebranding.md)]

 > [!NOTE]
 > The final release of ATA is [generally available](https://support.microsoft.com/help/4568997/update-3-for-microsoft-advanced-threat-analytics-1-9).
 ATA will end Mainstream Support on January 12, 2021.
 Extended Support will continue until January 2026.
 For more information, read [our blog](https://techcommunity.microsoft.com/t5/microsoft-security-and/end-of-mainstream-support-for-advanced-threat-analytics-january/ba-p/1539181).

-Use this guide to move from an existing ATA installation to the Azure Advanced Threat Protection (Azure ATP) service.
-The guide explains Azure ATP prerequisites and requirements, and details how to plan and then complete your move.
-Validation steps and tips to take advantage of the latest threat protection and security solutions with Azure ATP after installation are also included.
+Use this guide to move from an existing ATA installation to the ([!INCLUDE [Product long](includes/product-long.md)]) service.
+The guide explains [!INCLUDE [Product short](includes/product-short.md)] prerequisites and requirements, and details how to plan and then complete your move.
+Validation steps and tips to take advantage of the latest threat protection and security solutions with [!INCLUDE [Product short](includes/product-short.md)] after installation are also included.

-To learn more about the differences between ATA and Azure ATP, see the [Azure ATP frequently asked questions](technical-faq.md#what-is-azure-atp).
+To learn more about the differences between ATA and [!INCLUDE [Product short](includes/product-short.md)], see the [[!INCLUDE [Product short](includes/product-short.md)] frequently asked questions](technical-faq.md#what-is-azure-atp).

 In this guide you will:

 > [!div class="checklist"]
 >
-> - Review and confirm Azure ATP service prerequisites
+> - Review and confirm [!INCLUDE [Product short](includes/product-short.md)] service prerequisites
 > - Document your existing ATA configuration
 > - Plan your move
-> - Set up and configure your Azure ATP  service
+> - Set up and configure your [!INCLUDE [Product short](includes/product-short.md)]  service
 > - Perform post move checks and verification
 > - Decommission ATA after completing the move

 > [!NOTE]
-> Moving to Azure ATP from ATA is possible from any ATA version.
-However, as data cannot be moved from ATA to Azure ATP, it is recommended to retain your ATA Center data and alerts required for ongoing investigations until all ATA alerts are closed or remediated.
+> Moving to [!INCLUDE [Product short](includes/product-short.md)] from ATA is possible from any ATA version.
+However, as data cannot be moved from ATA to [!INCLUDE [Product short](includes/product-short.md)], it is recommended to retain your ATA Center data and alerts required for ongoing investigations until all ATA alerts are closed or remediated.

 ## Prerequisites

-- An Azure Active Directory tenant with at least one global/security administrator is required to create an Azure ATP instance.
-Each Azure ATP instance supports a multiple Active Directory forest boundary and Forest Functional Level (FFL) of Windows 2003 and above.
+- An Azure Active Directory tenant with at least one global/security administrator is required to create a [!INCLUDE [Product short](includes/product-short.md)] instance.
+Each [!INCLUDE [Product short](includes/product-short.md)] instance supports a multiple Active Directory forest boundary and Forest Functional Level (FFL) of Windows 2003 and above.

-- Azure ATP requires .Net Framework 4.7 or later and may require a domain controller (restart) if your current .Net Framework version is not 4.7 or later.
+- [!INCLUDE [Product short](includes/product-short.md)] requires .Net Framework 4.7 or later and may require a domain controller (restart) if your current .Net Framework version is not 4.7 or later.

-- Make sure your domain controllers meet all the [Azure ATP sensor requirements](prerequisites.md#azure-atp-sensor-requirements) and your environment meets all [Azure ATP requirements](prerequisites.md).
+- Make sure your domain controllers meet all the [[!INCLUDE [Product short](includes/product-short.md)] sensor requirements](prerequisites.md#azure-atp-sensor-requirements) and your environment meets all [[!INCLUDE [Product short](includes/product-short.md)] requirements](prerequisites.md).

-- Validate that all domain controllers you plan to use have sufficient internet access to the Azure ATP service.
-Check and confirm your domain controllers meet the [Azure ATP proxy configuration requirements](configure-proxy.md).
+- Validate that all domain controllers you plan to use have sufficient internet access to the [!INCLUDE [Product short](includes/product-short.md)] service.
+Check and confirm your domain controllers meet the [[!INCLUDE [Product short](includes/product-short.md)] proxy configuration requirements](configure-proxy.md).

 > [!NOTE]
-> This migration guide is designed for Azure ATP sensors only.
+> This migration guide is designed for [!INCLUDE [Product short](includes/product-short.md)] sensors only.

 ## Plan